Dutch ‘Dr. Superstrict’ Rutte influential in EU virus deal

 In the end, Rutte — and his fellow EU leaders — hammered out compromises and everybody headed, bleary-eyed, back home claiming a measure of success.

-Adriaan Schout, Senior Research Fellow at the Dutch Clingendael think tank, said Rutte’s influence was clear in the final deal
+Adriaan Schout, Senior Research Fellow at the Dutch Clingendael think tank and professor of EU integration at Radboud University in the Dutch city of Nijmegen, said Rutte’s influence was clear in the final deal

-“This is this is most definitely a compromise in which we can see his fingerprints all over the place,” Schout said.
+“This is most definitely a compromise in which we can see his fingerprints all over the place,” Schout said.

 He called the compromise, “a defendable deal that will go to (Dutch) parliament and I guess there will be a majority.”